Counseling and Psychological Services

 Pronouns: she/her

-Holly received her BFA from the University of New Mexico and her MSW from San Francisco State University.
-She completed comprehensive training in Dialectical Behavioral Therapy and intensive study and consultation in contemporary relational psychodynamic theory/practice.
-Before becoming a psychotherapist, Holly worked in the Bay Area non-profit sector in organizations focused on immigrant rights and community organizing.
-Holly’s approach to counseling is collaborative, relational, strengths-based, and justice-oriented, and focuses on centering students' personal goals and values and the cultural and sociopolitical contexts of our lives.
+Holly holds a BFA from the University of New Mexico and an MSW from San Francisco State University.
+She has completed comprehensive training in Dialectical Behavior Therapy and extensive study in relational psychodynamic theory and practice.
+Prior to becoming a psychotherapist, she worked in Bay Area nonprofits focused on immigrant rights and community organizing.

 Jeff Lee, LCSW